-As at December 31, 2012, the Company had a working capital deficiency of \$181,559 and a commitment to incur \$210,000 in qualifying exploration expenses related to flow-through shares before December 31, 2013.
+As at December 31, 2013, the Company had a working capital deficiency of \$592,913.
 As a result, working capital is not sufficient to meet financial obligations as they fall due.
 The Company is pursuing options to meet these obligations, to finance the future exploration of its properties as well as for general and administrative expenses of the Company.
-Financing options include joint venture arrangements, debt financing, equity financing or other means.
-There is no assurance that Wescan will be successful in obtaining required financing as and when needed.
+Financing options may include joint venture arrangements, debt financing, equity financing or other means.
+There is no assurance that Wescan will be successful in obtaining required financing when needed or at all.
 Failure to obtain additional financing on a timely basis may cause the Company to postpone exploration plans, forfeit rights in its properties or reduce or terminate its operations.
-The Company anticipates financing options will be sufficient to fund its obligations, exploration plans and general and administrative expenses.
+As at December 31, 2013 all of the Company's mineral property claims are in good standing with no requirements to incur further exploration and evaluation costs until 2017.